APO-SRE/fso-lab-devops/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

     cd fso-lab-devops
     ```

-## Build the VM Images and Deploy the Lab Infrastructure
+## Build the VM Image and Deploy the Lab Infrastructure

-The FSO Lab DevOps project currently supports VM image builds for Amazon AWS; wiht future support planned
+The FSO Lab DevOps project currently supports a VM image build for Amazon AWS.
+Click on the link below
-for Microsoft Azure and Google Cloud Platform (GCP).
-Click on a link below for platform-specific
-instructions and a Bill-of-Materials:
+for platform-specific instructions and a Bill-of-Materials:

 -	[AWS Build and Deploy](AWS_VM_BUILD_INSTRUCTIONS.md): Instructions